doc-sieve/reggy/README.md

 ```

 Call `Search::next` again to continue with the same search state.
-Note that `"John Doe"` matched across the `next` boundary, and spans are relative to the start of the stream.
+Note that `"John Doe"` matched across the chunk boundary, and spans are relative to the start of the stream.
 ```rust
 let john_match = Match::new(1, (14, 22));
 let money_match_1 = Match::new(0, (23, 29));